 All events are subclassed from MailEvent.
 Clients listen for specific events by registering themselves as listeners for those events.
 Events notify listeners of state changes as a session progresses.
-During a session, a JavaMail API component fires a specific event-type to notify objects registered as listeners for that eventtype.
+During a session, a JavaMail API component fires a specific event-type to notify objects registered as listeners for that event-type.
 The JavaMail Session, Message, Store, and Transport classes are event sources.
 This Specification describes a specific event in the Section which describes the class which fires that event.

-3.4 Using the JavaMail API
+3.6 Using the JavaMail API

-This Section defines syntax and lists the order in which a client application calls JavaMail methods, in order to use the JavaMail API to perform several basic Mail operations.
+This Section defines the syntax and lists the order in which a client application calls some JavaMail methods in order to access and open a Message located in the folder designated as the JavaMail inbox: